Rita Belair (Blythe)

 Take a look at his work and profile on ResearchGate ResearchGate

 Skye Greenler earned her M.S. by clarifying the impact of shelterwood harvest and prescribed fire on abiotic (light) and biotic (acorn consumption and dispersal by rodents) factors important to oak regeneration.
 Skye currently is a Ph.D. student at Oregon State University.

 Weidong Gu worked with me as a postdoctoral research associate on metapopulation and occupancy modeling.
-He is a health statistician with the Centers for Disease Control and Prevention, where he works with the Division of Foodborne, Waterborne, and Environmental Diseases.
+HHe is a clinical epidemiologist working for the R&D Directorate of the Defense Health Agency in Silver Springs, Maryland.

 Ken Kellner earned M.S. and Ph.D. degrees by using experiments and modeling to understand key factors in the early life history of oaks.
 It turns out that caching by rodents is critical!
 He also conducted postdoctoral work in which he assessed breeding bird responses to forest management.
 Ken is a research scientist with the Camp Fire Program in Wildlife Conservation, SUNY-ESF.

 Andrei P. Kirilenko